 White beaches of velvety sand, crystal-clear waters and the second largest coral reef in the world: welcome to the Bahamas.
 This is a diver’s paradise thanks to adorable dolphins, giant stingrays and multi-coloured fish.
 But don’t forget the pigs.
 In Big Major Cay, in the archipelago of the Exuma islands, there is an island inhabited exclusively by a large family of pigs who, after basking in the sun, usually take a bath in the waters.
 Legend has it that it was sailors who brought the pigs to the island and that these affable animals managed to survive thanks to the excess food discharged from passing boats.

 An underwater restaurant is without a doubt a once in a lifetime opportunity.
 This is the perfect exclusive culinary experience.
-On the island of Rangali, in the Ari Atoll, an intimate and refined restaurant made entirely of glass was built five meters below the sea level, with a solid structure that exceeds 400 tons in weight.
+On the island of Rangali, in the Ari Atoll, the intimate and refined Ithaa Undersea Restaurant was built five meters below sea level and made entirely of glass, with a solid structure that exceeds 400 tons in weight.
 As you enter the dining room, your jaw will drop at the stunning views.
 Don’t forget to book if you want to enjoy a lunch or dinner surrounded by the underwater fauna of the Maldives.

-Why not climb a rainbow-coloured mountain and walk on a palette of colours ranging from ochre to orange, from blue to green?
 In the Andes, at 5200 meters above sea level, Vinicunca is a must-see.
+This rainbow-coloured mountain is a completely unique experience, allowing visitors to walk on a palette of colours ranging from ochre to orange, from blue to green.
 The mountain owes its extraordinary colours to materials such as iron, sulfur, dolomite, copper and hematite.
 This pristine structure, long hidden under a thick layer of ice, can only be reached after trekking a demanding high altitude route.
-However, it is well worth the walk, and your effort will be rewarded by the unique sensation of walking on a rainbow mountain.
+However, it is well worth the walk, and your effort will be rewarded by the unique sensation of walking over a rainbow mountain.
 You might even meet some alpacas and llamas along the way.

 An ancient saying goes: "He who climbs Mount Fuji is a wise man; he who climbs twice is a fool."
 The highest peak in Japan, a volcano 3776 meters high, is Mount Fuji, a symbol of the Land of the Rising Sun.
 There are four paths to reach its summit and from there you can look towards the Fuji Five Lakes and admire a landscape made up of highlands, waterfalls and caves.
 Once you reach the top, if allowed, you must absolutely go around the crater.
 And if you want to keep a memory of your climb, go to Mount Fuji’s very own post office to send a postcard!